Prasann97/InterviewCodes/README.md

   8. In console give any 4 inputs as a String
   9. Will get Expected Output.

-# How To Run Test Code
+# How To Run Java Test Code
   1. Create new class file in same package and Give Same Name Which the java Class consist of in the solution.
   2. To run this code need to download testNg software.
   3. To Download TestNg Software go to Help->Install Software->Copy Paste The Link Which Is Given Below In Work With Input Box->Enter->checked testNg checkbox->Finish.